Altinn/altinn-studio-docs/content/technology/architecture/components/application/solution/altinn-studio/designer/pap/_index.md

 Currently the PAP is using an editor to manual edit the XACML Policy Template

-See [application development guidelines](https://altinn.github.io/docs/altinn-studio/app-creation/autorisasjon/) for details how to do that.
-(In Norwegian)
+See [application development guidelines](../../../../../../../../app/development/configuration/authorisation/) for details how to do that.

 {{% children description="true" depth="1" %}}